webodf/WebODF/programs/editor/HOWTO-wodotexteditor.md

 support for loading files from the local filesystem into the editor and support for storing the current state of the edited document using the "saveAs" feature of browsers.

 The example consists of the files "localfileeditor.js" and "localeditor.html".
 Additionally it uses "FileSaver.js", which is a polyfill for browsers not yet supporting "saveAs".

+#### Editor which lets user review files from local filesystem

+The file "revieweditor.html" is a variant of the editor for files of the local filesystem: it sets the editing modus to "review", which limits the user to only add, edit and remove own annotations, but not change anything else in the document.

+The example consists of the files "revieweditor.js" and "revieweditor.html".
+Additionally it uses "FileSaver.js", which is a polyfill for browsers not yet supporting "saveAs".

 ## External Resources